a0n/scx/README.md

 * `./api-client.js --help`
 * `./api-client.js --resource photos list --id 20-30,45,2-5`

+### eval
+Good Libary selection, Nice Patterns used like async/await, modern js code.
+Good Idea to make a commandline tool.
+Design of the CLI could be a little bit more intuitive - but thats only my opinion.
 ## String Permutations
 ### requirements
 any recent golang: `brew install go`